Definition of Safeguarding

 There is lots of information and support available online for parents/carers concerned about this subject or if you know someone who is at risk:

 Contact the Police if you think that a girl or young woman is in danger of FGM and is still in the UK.

 Contact the Foreign and Commonwealth Office (020 7008 1500) if she’s already been taken abroad.

 The NSPCC has detailed advice on how to spot the signs, symptoms and effects of FGM and provides support for people who are concerned about a child or who have been affected themselves.
 The link to the website is below.

 If you have concerns that a child you know is at risk of serious harm through Abuse or Neglect it is important that you report your worries to the correct agency.

-The link below will direct you to the City of Wolverhampton Council’s Social Service page, which tells you how to report a concern.
+The link below will direct you to City of Wolverhampton Council's Social Services page, which tells you how to report a concern.

-Below is the link to the Wolverhampton Safeguarding Board.
-Wolverhampton Safeguarding Children Board (WSCB) is a statutory board which has been set up as part of the Every Child Matters government reforms.
-WSCB ensures that all organisations that work with children work together to keep children and young people safe from harm.
-WSCB undertakes this role through providing training, the development of policies and procedures and awareness raising.
+Below is the link to the Wolverhampton Safeguarding Together.
+Wolverhampton Safeguarding Together (WST) is a statutory board which has been set up as part of the Every Child Matters government reforms.
+WST ensures that all organisations that work with children work together to keep children and young people safe from harm.
+WST undertakes this role through providing training, the development of policies and procedures and awareness raising.